LAMNAZZAH/Lunja/README.md

  - [ ] add Auth middlewares where needed in routes
  - [ ] refactor code to avoid many if elses. . .
- - [ ] be more specific with error msg returns in server
+ - [ ] be more specific with error msg returns
- - [ ] add more validations on inputs in the both on client/server
+ - [ ] add more validations on inputs both on client and server